erbsland-dev/fast-file-encryption/README.md

 order of the blocks is arranged in a way, to allow combining hashing and encryption over the source file, without the need to read the same data twice.

-The only disadvantage is, the size of the data has to be known: The source data have to be locally stored or kept in memory before encryption.
-While it is possible to encrypt streamed data, by replacing the length fields in the target file, it is not optimal and requires multiple reading passes over the data.
+Encrypting while streaming large amounts of data is also supported.
+This allows to encrypt data in memory while reading it from e.g. a network source and also stream it to a storage provider.

 ### Separate Metadata Block